Motley Crue Release Cover Of Madonna’s ‘Like A Virgin’ Ahead Of The Netflix Premiere Of ‘The Dirt’

 However, the four original band members — singer Vince Neil, bassist Nikki Sixx, guitarist Mick Mars, and drummer Tommy Lee — did regroup in 2018 to record four brand-new tunes to flesh out the soundtrack.

 In February, they released the first new song, “The Dirt (Est. 1981).”
 The catchy rock anthem features the rapping skills of Machine Gun Kelly, who portrays Lee in the biopic.
-The track debuted on Billboard‘s Mainstream Rock Songs chart at No. 28, and moved up to No.20 this past week.
+The track debuted on Billboard‘s Mainstream Rock Songs chart at No. 28, and moved up to No. 20 this past week.

 On Friday, March 15, Motley Crue released another new tune, “Like a Virgin.”
 Yes, the former bad boys covered a No. 1 song originally recorded by pop superstar Madonna in 1984.
 While the band has put their own spin on songs by other artists before — including The Beatles’ “Helter Skelter,” Brownsville Station’s “Smokin’ in the Boys Room,” and the Sex Pistols’ “Anarchy in the U.K.” — this cover is definitely the most interesting one.